Farm Animal Rights Movement: Great American MeatOut

-And for the first time, MeatOut Day was proclaimed in New York City by Mayor Eric Adams.

-The MeatOut campaign has received media coverage including Time, Huffington Post, Washington Post, and Los Angeles Times.

 10 Billion Lives

-FARM's 10 Billion Lives campaign pays people $1 to watch a four-minute video that begins by noting the viewer's respect for the unique personality of the family pet and the parallel with farmed animals.
-It continues with graphic factory farm and slaughterhouse footage and closes by empowering the viewer to change the horrors he/she just witnessed by pledging a number of vegan days per week.
-The video is screened at rock concerts and college campuses by a specially designed truck and mobile kiosks.
+FARM's 10 Billion Lives campaign paid people $1 to watch a four-minute video that begins by noting the viewer's respect for the unique personality of the family pet and the parallel with farmed animals.
+It continued with graphic factory farm and slaughterhouse footage and closed by empowering the viewer to change the horrors he/she just witnessed by pledging a number of vegan days per week.
+The video was screened at rock concerts (including the Warped Tour) and college campuses by a specially designed truck and mobile kiosks.